sage-code/maj/alphabet.md

 **Q**
 * is very different from Latin alphabet.
 I is pronounced "G" like in English "get".
 * original "qu" is writthen "ku" in Maj.
 So "ke" is pronounced "que?" = "what?"

+**X**
+* In Maj, X is pronounced like in Chinese: "ʃ" and is replacement for "sh".
+* The romanic  X is converted into"cs" when we create the words.

 **note:**